feiye-vims/schism-tut/docs/share-your-own-tutorials.md

 If you need to do some minor edits on the existing pages of a tutorial, the easiest way is probably directly editing the source code on Github's webpage.
 But we do ask you to provide a brief and sensible commit message.

+## Linking your existing tutorial

+You are welcome to provide a link to your existing online tutorial.
+You can follow the steps in [Short tutorial](#short-tutorial), provide a brief introduction and make an [external link](#links) to your online tutorial.

 ## Links
 If you want to link to a content within this tutorial, use the syntax in the following example:
 ```